-4.2 Wind plant wake impacts on 2-m temperature
+4.3 Wind plant wake impacts on 2-m temperature

-Differences in 2-m temperature are small, less than 0.3 K, when wind plants are present.
-Any differences are the most significant during stable conditions (Figure 11a).
-During stable conditions, temperatures increase by around 0.1 degrees Celsius within the wind plant and decrease by a similar amount downwind of the wind plant.
-In neutral conditions, temperatures increase by only around 0.05 degrees both within and around the wind plants (Figure 11b).
-In unstable conditions, temperature differences are very small, but a slight decrease in temperature is observed within the wind plant (Figure 11c).
-During stable conditions, turbines mix warmer air from aloft down to the surface, resulting in what appears to be a temperature increase but is really just redistribution of heat (as also discussed in Fitch et al. (2013) and Siedersleben et al. (2018a), among others).
-In unstable conditions, the boundary layer is already well mixed, which likely dominates any temperature changes caused so that any mixing by wind turbines is simply remixing a well-mixed layer.
+- 410 Differences in 2-m temperature are small, less than 0.3 K for the LA100 simulations (Fig. 17) and less than 0.4 K for the LA0 simulations (Fig. 18), when wind plants are present.
+However, the sign of these temperature differences changes with the amount of turbine-added TKE, emphasizing the importance of validation of this parameter with observations.
+Any differences are the most significant during stable conditions (Figure ??aFig.
+17a, Fig. 18a).
+During stable conditions in LA100, temperatures increase by around 0.1 degrees Celsius K within the wind plant and decrease by a similar amount downwind of the wind - 415 plant.
+In neutral conditions, temperatures increase by only around 0.05 degrees LA0, however, temperatures decrease by about 0.1 K both within and around the wind plants (Figure ??b).
+In unstable conditions, temperature differences are very small,but a slight decrease in temperature is observed within the wind plant (Figure ??c). downwind of the wind plant.
+In neutral and unstable conditions for both sets of simulations, temperature changes are negligible (Fig. 17b,c, 18b,c), likely because the boundary layer is already well mixed and so air with similar potential temperatures is mixed from the rotor regions down to both sets. - 420 the surface.
+Any mixing by wind turbines is simply remixing a well-mixed layer.

+During stable conditions , with turbine-added turbulence (Fig. 17a,d,e,f), turbines mix warmer air from aloft down to the surface, resulting in what appears to be a temperature increase but is really just redistribution of heat (as also discussed in Fitch et al. (2013) and Siedersleben et al. (2018a), among others).
+In unstable conditions, the boundary layer is already well mixed, so that any mixing by wind turbines is simply remixing a well-mixed layer.

-Figure 11.
-Mean 2 m temperature difference between the LA100 and NWF simulations in (a) stable conditions, (b) neutral conditions, (c) unstable conditions, (d) $0-3 \text{ m s}^{-1}$, (e) $3-11 \text{ m s}^{-1}$, and (f) $11+\text{ m s}^{-1}$.
+425 Mean 2 m temperature difference between the LA100 and NWF simulations in (a) stable conditions, (b) neutral conditions, (c) unstable conditions, (d) 0-3 m s-1, (e) 3-11 m s-1, and (f) 11+ m s-1.
 Panels d, e, and f are only during times with stable conditions and southwest winds.
 Turbines are marked in gray.

-In stable conditions for southwesterly winds, changes in 2-m temperature become more significant with increasing hub-height wind speed (Figure 11d, 11e, and 11f).
-Temperature differences at the surface are negligible for quiescent winds when turbines are not operational.
+In stable conditions for southwesterly winds, changes in 2-m temperature become more significant with increasing hub-height wind speed (Figure ??d,??e,and ??f).
+Temperature differences This mixing shows the strongest effect on temperature for faster

+- wind speeds.
+In contrast, the stably-stratified simulations with no turbine-added turbulence (LA0, Fig. 18a,d,e,f), consistently show cooling at the surfaceare negligible for quiescent winds when turbines are not operational.
 Temperature increases by up to 0.14 K for moderate wind speeds, and up to 0.2 K for wind speeds greater than 11 m s-1.
 The largest temperature increases occur near the front of the wind plant, which is the southwestern side of the lease area here.
 During moderate wind speeds, there is no difference between the NWF and LA100 simulations on the northeastern side of the lease area.
-Temperatures are reduced downwind of the wind plant for moderate and fast wind speeds; however, the strongest reduction occurs for fast wind speeds.
-The extent of this moderate temperature reduction is large, extending to Massachusetts.
+Temperatures are reduced downwind of the wind plant for moderate and fast wind speeds; however, the strongest reduction occurs for fast wind - speeds.
+The extent of this moderate temperature reduction is large, extending to Massachusetts...